INITIAL MARGIN AANA CALCULATIONS -

 Confirm your AANA calculation period.
 Different jurisdictions have different AANA calculation periods.
 You didn’t expect them to be the same, surely?!! :)

 Perform your AANA calculation(s)…..NOW, for ALL JURISDICTIONS.
-Regardless of the jurisdictional differences in the AANA calc period, the AANA calc should be run by all potential Phase 5 firms NOW.
+Regardless of the jurisdictional differences in the AANA calc period, the AANA calc should be run by all potential Phase 5 and 6 firms NOW.

 For EU firms, this can be done by using a proxy three-month period to mirror the March-May 2020 regulatory period.
 If EU firms wait until end-May 2020 to perform their AANA then they’re leaving themselves with 3 months to deliver what could be a front-to-back change programme that would typically take 15 months+….hopefully there won’t be firms left in this camp.